microsoft/pxt-common-packages/libs/game/docs/reference/animation.md

 animation.stopAnimation(0, null)
 ```

-## Older animations
+## Advanced animations

-These blocks are available to support programs using older animation methods.
+These blocks are available to support programs using advanced animation methods.
 They can be found by adding the `animation` extension to your project.

 ```cards